Soccer-Euro-Danes not to be underestimated

 can match.

-will be the fulcrum of the attack.
-Only a few months old when
+Christian Eriksen will be the fulcrum of the attack.
+Only a few

 Eriksen will be handed space by the tireless work of William